Children must be five by 30 June in the year they enrol in the Preparatory Year. See Enrolling your child.

 No - there are some differences, so if a student is transferring from interstate, the new school should be contacted directly.
 See Enrolment in State Primary, Secondary and Special Schools.

 See School holidays and term dates.
 Specific holiday dates may vary depending on the year level of the student (e.g. Year 10 or 12) and your locality in the state.
-Check with your local school for annual vacation dates and student-free days when teachers undertake professional development.
-Vacation and term dates are also listed on the departmental website.
+Check with your local school for annual School holiday dates and staff professional development days.

 School communities, through their P&Cs, can decide on a student dress code which reflects the needs and circumstances of that school community.
-For more information see the Education Policy and Procedures Register .
+For more information see the Student Dress Code procedure .

-The Department of Education, Training and the Arts provides assistance to parents of secondary school age students through the Textbook and Resource Allowance.
+The department provides assistance to parents of secondary school age students through the Textbook and Resource Allowance.
 The Queensland Government funds the School Transport Assistance Scheme to help students who meet certain criteria, travel to and from school.
 Refer to Financial assistance.
 Many schools have school uniform shops and second-hand clothing pools.
 Contact your school parents and citizens' association for further information.
 Families in genuine financial difficulties are asked to contact the school principal for assistance and advice with uniform provision.